shawngraham/cdh2020/content/en/tutorials/APIs.md

     json.dump(data, outfile)
 ```

 Save your file as `ca.py`.
-Open a terminal/command prompt (remember Windows folks: anaconda powershell!) in the folder where you saved this file, and run it with:
+Open a terminal/command prompt (remember Windows folks: anaconda command prompt) in the folder where you saved this file, and run it with:

 `$ python ca.py`

 Your terminal will look like it's frozen for a few moments; that's because your computer is reaching out to the Chronicling America website, making its request, and pulling down the results.
 But in seconds, you'll have a `data.json` file with loads of data - 9021 articles in fact!

 Congratulations, you now have a program that you wrote that you can use to obtain all sorts of historical information.
+Now... why not search for something that interests you?

 Your complete file will look like this: